keegoo/opensaz/README.md

 As a `package` is either HTTP or HTTPS protocol, you could pass :http or :https to filter it.

-It support :http, :https and :all. :all is default value.
+It support :http, :https and :all(default value).

 ```ruby
 a.packages(:http).each do |x|